The DeCAMFounder: Non-Linear Causal Discovery in the Presence of Hidden Variables: Experiments

-{\textbf{Data Generation.}} We randomly draw $G^*$ from an Erd{\"o}s-R{\'e}nyi random graph model with expected neighborhood size of $5$ and consider graphs with number of observed nodes $p \in \{ 250, 500, 1000\}$.
-As in \citet{causal_lrps}, we assume that each confounder $h_k$ is a direct cause of node $x_j$ with a $70\%$ chance.
-Given the graph, we randomly select a trend type for each edge (i.e., the $f_{ij}$ and $g_{kj}$) with equal probability.
+{\textbf{Data Generation.}} We randomly draw $\Gtrue$ from an Erd{\"o}s-R{\'e}nyi random graph model with expected neighborhood size of $5$ and consider graphs with number of observed nodes $p \in \{ 250, 500, 1000\}$.
+As in \citet{causal_lrps}, we assume that each confounder is a direct cause of an observed variables with a $70\%$ chance.
+Given the graph, we randomly select a trend type for each edge (i.e., the $f_{ij}$ and $g_{kj}$ in \cref{eq:cam_gen_model}) with equal probability.
 We then randomly draw a weight $\theta \sim \text{Uniform}([-1, -.25] \cup [.25, 1])$ and appropriately scale weights of all parents simultaneously to satisfy the normalization constraints above.
 We finally add $N(0, \sigma_{\text{noise}}^2)$ noise to each node; see \cref{A:sim_data_generate} for more details and references to our \texttt{python} code.
-Unless otherwise stated, we draw 25 random datasets for each specific configuration of confounding strength, dimensionality, etc. We consider $K=1$ pervasive confounders which allows us to plot how each node varies as a function of this confounder.
-This confounder could, for example, represent batch effects in biological experiments, the market in stock-market data, or ancestry in genome-wide association studies.
+Unless otherwise stated, we draw 25 random datasets for each specific configuration of confounding strength and dimensionality.
+We consider $K=1$ pervasive confounders, which allows us to plot how each node varies as a function of this confounder.
+See \cref{A:sensitivity} for our empirical results for other choices of $K$.